 Increasingly, parents and teachers are comfortable teaching from a laptop or tablet, so the PDF works fine for them, and saves a little money, too.

-In most of our curriculum, the student uses all the workbook pages.
-In The Story of the World Student Pages or Coloring Pages, the student will probably use only a portion of the pages, which can be printed at will from PDF, and for as many students as are in the home.
+In most of our curriculum, the student uses all the workbook pages...but with a PDF, you can print as you go, which maximized storage space.
+For The Story of the World Student Pages or Coloring Pages, the student will probably use only a portion of the pages; these can be printed as needed, and for as many students as are in the home.

 If you wish to compare the cost of buying pre-printed books with printing PDF files do the math and compare the results: